spiffe/spiffe.io/content/spire/docs/configuring.md

 Alternatively, SPIRE can be configured to use non-SQL compatible storage backends through third party datastore plugins.
 The guide on [Extending SPIRE](/spire/docs/extending/) covers this in more detail.

-### Configure SQLlite as a SPIRE data-store
+### Configure SQLite as a SPIRE data-store

-By default, the SPIRE Server creates and uses a local SQLlite database for backing up and storing configuration data.
-While convenient for testing this is generally not recommended for production deployments as it is difficult to share a SQLlite data-store across multiple machines, which can complicate backups, HA deployments and upgrades.
+By default, the SPIRE Server creates and uses a local SQLite database for backing up and storing configuration data.
+While convenient for testing this is generally not recommended for production deployments as it is difficult to share a SQLite data-store across multiple machines, which can complicate backups, HA deployments and upgrades.

-To configure the server to use a SQLlite database, enable the stanza in the configuration file that looks like this:
+To configure the server to use a SQLite database, enable the stanza in the configuration file that looks like this:

 ``` syntaxhighlighter-pre
     DataStore "sql" {